Business Studies & Spanish

 Specific Subjects or course requirements

-Present six subjects, three of which must be at grade 5 or above on higher Leaving Certificate papers or at least grade 5 in the University matriculation examination.
+Present six subjects, three of which must be at grade 5 or above on higher Leaving Certificate papers.

 The six subjects above must include:

-A pass in Latin and a pass in a subject other than a language.
+A pass in a language other than English.

 Special Entry Requirements